nosqlbench/nosqlbench/devdocs/devguide/drivers/driver_adapter_standards.md

 These can be provided from the DriverAdapter base type when needed.

-Assuming you provide the activity params and the space cache to an OpMapper implementation, when it's `apply(ParsedCommand cmd)` method is called, you have access to a few levels of information:
+Assuming you provide the activity params and the space cache to an OpMapper implementation, when it's `apply(ParsedOp cmd)` method is called, you have access to a few levels of information:

-1. The ParsedCommand -- representing the specific details of an operation to be performed:
+1. The ParsedOp -- representing the specific details of an operation to be performed:
     * op field names
     * static field values - literal values or any non-string collection type (map, set, list)
     * dynamic field values - Any type which contains a string template or a single binding